aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 .. warning::

     The configuration should work for the virtual machine that comes with this tutorial.
-    If you are following this tutorial in a different environment, you will need to install Quantum ESPRESSO and adapt the configuration to your needs, as explained in :ref:`this appendix<appendix_computer_code_setup>`.
+    If you are following this tutorial in a different environment, you will need to install Quantum ESPRESSO and adapt the configuration to your needs, as explained in :ref:`this appendix<2020:appendix_computer_code_setup>`.

 Similar to the computers, you can list all the configured codes with: